 Green Chairman Education Series

 The Green Chairman Education Series is a forum for club Green Chairmen and Golf Course Superintendents to discuss issues related to golf course maintenance and agronomy.
 Past series have included presentations by industry experts and representatives of the USGA Green Section.

 Handicapping and Rules Seminars

-The MGA Foundation’s annual Handicapping and Rules Seminars act as a refresher course for the MGA and USGA Handicapping System, as well as the Rules of Golf.
+The MGA Foundation’s annual Handicapping and Rules Seminars act as a refresher course for the World Handicap System, as well as the Rules of Golf.
 Hosted by Met Area clubs each year, the seminars provide attendees with information regarding upgrades to the Handicap System.
-Registration may be completed online through the link below.
-All seminars run from 9 a.m. - 11:30 a.m., with a brief break betweek Handicapping and Rules presentations.
+These seminars act has part of the WHS Authorization Program, where all member clubs need to complete a quiz and attend an educational seminar each year.